10m+

 The main reason people decide to use an online estate agent is cost.

-So, if you think your High Street agent is really charging too much for what they are offering, it could be worth exploring; especially as starter packs can be as little as £100.
-But as with researching High Street agents, their performance will vary, so it could pay to do your research.
+So, if you think your high street agent is charging too much for what they are offering, it could be worth exploring; especially as starter packs can be as little as £100.

 How do you negotiate a good deal on estate agent fees?

-A key bargaining tool is to approach several different agents to discuss valuation and get them to compete for your business.
+A key bargaining tool is to approach several agents to discuss valuation and get them to compete for your business.

 Remember to ask if they’ll charge less for a sole agency agreement, and always get their best offer in writing.
-Also, make it clear that you’re aiming to pay no more than 1.2 per cent.

 How about hidden costs?